hovancik/middleman-github-deploy/README.md

 mgd will automatically build your Middleman blog and push it to your gh-pages branch (or any other branch of your choice).

+## Ruby and Middleman Versions
+Everything should work find with middleman > 4 and ruby > 2.0

 # Installation and Usage